Indiana Wind Farms are here, there, and everywhere!

 We get a lot of questions about Indiana wind farms because my husband was the wind farm whisperer.
 We live in a small town so everyone knows everything about everyone, don’t’cha know.

-He gave a talk at a church in Rensselaer, Indiana before and pretty much knows Indiana wind farms and the turbines inside them like he knows the back of his freckle-covered hand or the name of my favorite flower (daisy).
-Since there is so much interest in Indiana wind farms, I interviewed my hubby, Jeremiah Nunemaker, for the low-down on these giant green energy producers.
+Since there is so much interest in Indiana wind farms, I interviewed my husband, Jeremy Nunemaker, for the low-down on these giant green energy producers.

 Indiana wind turbines are giant monsters of steel.
 How big are Indiana wind turbines?
 Those you see around I-65 in Northwest Indiana are around 300 feet tall.
 Each blade of an Indiana wind turbine is 120+ feet and weighs 7 tons.
 Yes, that’s for each blade.

-While hubs was in the industry, there weren’t very many elevators and certainly no heating or cooling systems inside.
+In 2010 and 2011, there weren’t very many elevators and certainly no heating or cooling systems inside.
 The only way up is to climb!
 There are such things as wind advisories and those with wind turbine jobs were not allowed in the field when the wind reached 30 meters per second.
-Some Indiana wind turbines do have elevators but not the sort of elevator you are imaging–think tilty, shaky and the opposite of stable.
+Some Indiana wind turbines do have elevators but not the sort of elevator you are imaging–think something more along the lines of shaky and the opposite of stable.

 You’ll hear people and companies boast that they are buying “green” power or energy however, they aren’t buying the literal power that is created by a wind turbine.
 What they buy is, for accounting purposes, the amount of energy produced by a wind turbine.